June 29th 2017

 Transfer the potato mixture to a dish and keep warm.

 Place the frying pan back over a medium heat and add the remaining 1 tbsp. coconut oil, then the garlic and lemon zest and juice.
 Sizzle for a minute, then add the sea bass fillets skin side up and then the samphire.
-Fry for 2 minutes then turn the fish over to cook skin side down for a further 4-6 minutes.
+Fry for 2 minutes then turn the fish over to cook skin side down for a further 4 to 6 minutes.

 Check the fish is cooked through before removing from the heat.
 Remove from the fish from the pan and keep warm.